daquinterop/ML_Project1/README.txt

     ## DT_train_binary(X,Y,max_depth)
     ...........................................................................
-    Any node of the tree will be a function.
-Both yes and no branches will be represented as tuple element, with index element 0 for no, and index element 1 for yes.
-Every node is a key of the dict, and every branch could be a final answer o the name of the next node.
+    Any node of the tree will be a string.
+Both yes and no branches will be represented as tuple element, with index element 0 for NO, and index element 1 for YES.
+Every node string will start with 'n_' followed by the decision that lead to that node.
+That way, 'n_' will the initial node, 'n_0' will be the node for the NO branch of the 'n_' node, 'n_01' will be the node for the YES branch of the 'n_0' node and so on.
+It will be a node function object that will associate every node with the feature index that split that node.
+The number of characters following 'n_' is equal to the depth of that node.

     So, as an example, consider the next tree:
                  ___node___